peng216628/Git-study/readme.txt

-git is a viron control system
-git is free software
+git is a distributed viron control system git is free software